Khirbet Yajouz: Excavations

 In 1972, Henry performed the first archaeological excavations at the site, as he uncovered a group of Roman graves in the southwestern region of the ruin, in addition to cleaning some of the rock caves that were used as burials in the Roman period and some of them were reused as olive presses in the Byzantine period.

 The General Department of Antiquities of the Government of Jordan performed an accidental rescue excavation of the site in 1994, when a basilica church was discovered, whose floor was paved with mosaics.

 The Department of Archeology at the University of Jordan supervised excavation and excavation work at the site in 1995, and work is still ongoing to train students of the department in excavation and excavation work in the archaeological site, and methods for the detection, maintenance, restoration and documentation of monuments in an accurate scientific manner.
 During the excavations, a small church was found extending from east to west.

+Excavations at Yajouz also uncovered an intact cemetery beneath a chapel, containing around 132 burials.
+The graves included both stone‑built and rock‑cut types, and yielded a large assemblage of oil lamps, pottery, glass vessels, beads and bracelets.
+Thirty complete pottery candlesticks and several fragments were recovered during these excavations, the great majority dating from the 5th–6th centuries CE.
+The candlesticks were found exclusively in tombs, suggesting they served as religious offerings intended to "enlighten" the afterlife of the deceased.
+Heavy soot deposits on wick sockets indicate they were actually used before burial.
+Similar candlesticks are known from other Jordanian sites (Jil'ad, Hisbān, Al-Rajib, Mount Nebo), but the Yajouz collection is among the largest.